jgirardet/sublack/README.rst

 Blackd Mode
 -----------

 Sublack supports blackd.
-If option `black_use_blackd` is to true, Sublack will use blackd (and not black) according the 'host' and 'port' configuration.
+If option `black_use_blackd` is to true, Sublack will use blackd (and not black) according to the 'host' and 'port' configuration.

-You can run blackd from SublimeText manually via `Start Blackd Server` command or automatically at sublimetext start via setting `black_blackd_autostart` to true.
+You can run blackd from SublimeText manually via `Start Blackd Server` command or automatically at SublimeText start via setting `black_blackd_autostart` to true.

 Blackd server started via SublimeText can be stopped manually via the `Stop Blackd Server` command or automatically at sublime's exit.